fvigilante/Data-Viz-Sat-MVP/README.md

    docker-compose ps
    \`\`\`

-#### Option 2: Manual Development Setup
+#### Option 2: Manual Development Setup (Full Stack with R)

-If you prefer to run the services manually without Docker.
+If you prefer to run all services manually without Docker.

 1. **Clone and install frontend dependencies**
    \`\`\`bash